This article will serve as your epic guide in creating your ideal air compressor setup at home that will make all your

 Determining your SCFM requirement is quite possibly the most difficult part, so once you nail this- it’s all downhill from there!

 The trick is that it’s not as simple as adding the SCFM of all your desired tools and purchasing an air compressor on this site, as you will come up with an air compressor significantly larger than what you really need.

 Why?
 Well, you don’t use your air tools continuously, and nor do you use all your air tools at the exact same time… you only have two hands!

 Therefore, the actual SCFM requirement for your air tool is based on its duty cycle.
-If you’re unsure what duty cycle is, let me provide you with a brief explanation but please visit our page on air compressor duty cycle for more information!
+If you’re unsure what the duty cycle is, let me provide you with a brief explanation but please visit our page on the air compressor duty cycle for more information!

-Duty cycle is the amount of time that any given tools is on versus the amount of time that it is off.
+The duty cycle is the amount of time that any given tool is on versus the amount of time that it is off.
 So for instance, let’s say you have an air tool with a 10 SCFM requirement, and you use it for 2 minutes every 10 minutes (8 minutes off), this is a 20% duty cycle.
 Therefore, the tool is only using an average of 2 SCFM (10 x 0.2).

 The key to determining your air compressor size requirement is understanding the duty cycle of every tool that you will be using.
 My advice is to make a list of every tool you intend to use (whether it’s the ones you have right now or those you plan to have in the future) and their SCFM rating, estimate their duty cycle, and then calculate its actual SCFM requirement.

 Once you’ve done this for every tool you can add them all up to have a rough estimate of your air compressor size.
 For more information on what size air compressor you need, visit our guide!